 Learning is through studio-based design work with individual and group tutorials, block seminars and workshops, traditional lecture modules, live projects involving real clients and real community projects.

-You’ll be assessed on course assignments, design thesis and a dissertation.
+You’ll be assessed on course assignments and a final design thesis or written dissertation.

 1 year full-time